zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/apply-spatial/apply-spatial.md

     </copy>
     ```

-4. Now that spatial metadata has been added, spatial indexes can be created.
+5. Now that spatial metadata has been added, spatial indexes can be created.
 Spatial indexes are typically created on geometry columns.
 However here you are creating function-based spatial indexes, or in other words spatial indexes on geometries returned from a function.
-Run the following commands to create function-based spatial indexes for the CUSTOMER and PIZZA_LOCATIONS tables.
+Run the following commands to create function-based spatial indexes for the CUSTOMER\_CONTACT and PIZZA\_LOCATION tables.

     ```
     <copy>
     CREATE INDEX customer_sidx
-    ON customer (latlon_to_geometry(loc_lat,loc_long))
+    ON customer_contact (latlon_to_geometry(loc_lat,loc_long))
     INDEXTYPE IS mdsys.spatial_index_v2
        PARAMETERS ('layer_gtype=POINT');

-    CREATE INDEX pizza_locations_sidx
+    CREATE INDEX pizza_location_sidx
-    ON pizza_locations (latlon_to_geometry(lat,lon))
+    ON pizza_location (latlon_to_geometry(lat,lon))
     INDEXTYPE IS mdsys.spatial_index_v2
        PARAMETERS ('layer_gtype=POINT');
     </copy>